To whom are we beautiful as we go?

 I considered getting out of the car, but when I turned my head left, toward the summer stores, all the shades were down.
 And I couldn’t look right.
 For some reason, I could not look right.

 I thought about knocking on the window, and mouthing, “Help,” to a passing stranger.
 But the window on the left was too far away.
 And there were no strangers anyway.
 There was no one at all.
 Anywhere.
-The world had been emptied of life, like the apocalypse films of my childhood.
+The world had been emptied of life, like the apocalypse films from my childhood.

 I tried to look right again, but each time, the world would tilt, and something else was there.
 Everything of which I was terrified.
 The family who burned in the fire.
 The toll booth.
 A scary man.